mlabs-haskell/plutus-simple-model/README.md

 ```

 For a given user and value it returns a value of `UserSpend` which holds
-a set of input UTXOs that cover value that we want spend and also it has change to spend back to user.
+a set of input UTXOs that cover the value that we want spend and also it has change to spend back to user.
-In the UTXO model we can not split the input if it's bigger than we need we need to destroy it
+In the UTXO model we can not split the input if it's bigger than we need.
+We have to destroy it
-and create one UTXO that is given to somebody else and another one that is spent back to user.
+and create one UTXO that is given to someone else and another one that is spent back to user.
 We can think about the latter UTXO as a change.

-Note that it going to produce run-time exception if there are not enough funds to spend.
+Note that it is going to produce run-time exception if there are not enough funds to spend.
 To avoid run-time errors there is safer variant called `spend'`.

 When we know what inputs to spend we need to make a TX.
 We do it with function `initGameTx`.
 We will dicuss it soon.
-After that we should sign TX with the key of the sender. we use functio `signTx` for that.
+After that we should sign TX with the key of the sender.
+We use function `signTx` for that.
 As the last step we post TX and hope that it will execute fine (`sendTx`).

-Let's discuss how to create TX.
-Here is the solution:
+Let's discuss how to create TX:

 ```haskell
 initGameTx :: UserSpend -> Value -> BuiltinByteString -> Tx